norly/elmcan/readme.rst

 - Versions prior to 1.3

-  These chips cannot be used at all with elmcan.
+  These chips cannot be used at all with can327.
 They do not support the "``AT D1``" command, which is necessary to avoid parsing conflicts on incoming data, as well as distinction of RTR frame lengths.